puppetlabs/puppet-docs/source/pe/2.7/overview_whats_new.markdown

 ---

 ### Version 2.7.1
 PE 2.7.1 is a maintenance release.
-It modifies the way PE manages auth_conf, fixes an issue with puppet's augeas lenses, and adds three patches to address security issues.
+It modifies the way PE manages auth_conf, fixes an issue with puppet's augeas lenses, and adds several patches to address security issues.
 See the [Appendix](appendix.html#release-notes) for release notes detailing the changes.

 #### Changes to auth.conf Management